Teacher Training Lab Anti-Bullying

 Bullying occurs in the absence of boundaries and adult vigilance.
-Those in charge must establish boundaries, must be vigilant, and must have a process for managing peer-relationships gone awry.
+Those in charge must establish boundaries, must be vigilant, and must organise a coherent process for dealing with bullying.
+This involves a proper procedure for victims of bullying to disclose bullying, for witnesses to report bullying, and for learners who initiate, instigate and participate in bullying, to be held accountable, including rehabilitation for their destructive behaviour.

-Crucially, adults must know the difference between bullying and conflict, to assist learners to 1) navigate normal disagreements, or 2) report abuse.
+Crucially, adults must know the difference between bullying and conflict, to assist learners and colleagues to either 1) identify and resolve normal disagreements, or 2) report abuse.

-The Teacher Training Lab provides comprehensive anti-bullying training.
+The Teacher Training Lab provides comprehensive anti-bullying training for your school:

 • Healthy peer groups know the difference between conflict and bullying.